YaleSTC/yaleldap/README.md

 # Yaleldap

-Offers the most common Yale LDAP search queries.
-Returns a convenient ruby hash with names you can understand.
+Offers the most common Yale LDAP search queries, returning a convenient ruby hash with names you can understand.
+Makes it easy to conserve your Yale users' time and energy, saving them from typing again and again that basic information they *know* mother Yale already has on record.

 The LDAP server can only be connected to from Yale's campus or on Yale's VPN.

 ## Installation